 Even one mistake by an untrained employee can have serious consequences and result in a data breach.
 Many publicized security incidents during the past few years have demonstrated how clicking on a single malicious link can put a business at serious risk.

 Threat actors increasingly target employees for good reason.
 Research shows that 74% of breaches involved the human element, of which social engineering is a major vector.
 That figure amplifies the importance of implementing effective security awareness training, which empowers employees to defend your organization against these attacks and adopt resilient security habits.

+But how do you assign a dollar amount to the return on investment (ROI) of security awareness training if you’re measuring the effects of something that didn’t happen?
 There’s always uncertainty, and proactive security awareness training is like an insurance policy in the way it limits potential damages.
-You pay for something you might not need (although in today’s threat landscape, successful attacks are practically a given), but when you do, you’re grateful.
+You pay for something you might not need (although in today’s threat landscape, cyber attacks are practically a given), but when you do need it, you’re grateful.

 What Security Awareness Training Does for an Organization

 An effective security awareness program will improve and reinforce employee behavior.
 This has a positive effect on ROI, as it not only ensures your organization performs cybersecurity best practices, but also alleviates the amount you need to spend on cyber threat mitigation.
 According to IBM’s 2023 Cost of a Data Breach Report, employee training has been shown to reduce the average breach cost by $232,867.

 Ultimately, the main goal of a security awareness program is to build a culture of security.
 When employees are knowledgeable about potential threats they may encounter or vulnerabilities they may have accidentally exposed, they develop the skills needed to act appropriately to better defend the organization.
 This means the number of security incidents due to user error significantly decreases.
 And fewer incidents mean less time spent dealing with malware, ransomware, stolen credentials, and other costly cybersecurity issues.